Siamese Cat Facts: Origins, Colors, Price, Health Issues, Nutrition

 Siamese cats are among the most popular feline breeds.
 Their true origins remain a mystery, but it’s a sure fact that they come from Thailand.
-One of the old names for Thailand is Siam, which is what explains the Siamese cats’ breed name.
+Thailand used to be called Siam, which explains the name.

-These majestic kitties are notorious for their long, slender bodies, triangular heads and blue eyes.
-Some breeders use the Siamese’s signature looks to creature hybrid breeds, such as designer breeds like the Ocicat.
+These majestic kitties are notorious for their long slender bodies, triangular heads, and blue eyes.
+Some breeders use the Siamese’s signature looks to create designer breeds like the Ocicat.

-Siamese cats have special nutritional needs, which vary from the ones of the average domestic kitty.
+Siamese cats have special nutritional needs which vary from the average domestic kitty’s.
 They also require less grooming due to the fact that their short and glossy fur lacks an undercoat.
 As such, their fur doesn’t mat that easily and doesn’t require constant upkeep with deshedding tools.

 Siamese cats are absolutely fascinating when it comes to their physical appearances and behavioral traits.
 They are calm and quite independent, but they don’t take well to being left alone over longer periods of time.
 In other words, they feel the need to be around their pet parents, but don’t require constant maintenance and attention.